gwtproject/gwt-site/src/main/markdown/articles/security_for_gwt_applications.md

 The last two examples are most useful when returned from a server as the response to a `<script>`tag inclusion.
 This could use a little explanation.
 Earlier text described how JavaScript is permitted to dynamically add `<img>`tags pointing to images on remote sites.
 The same is true of `<script>`tags: JavaScript code can dynamically insert new `<script>` tags that cause more JavaScript code to load.

 This makes dynamic `<script>` insertion a very useful technique, especially for mashups.
 Mashups frequently need to fetch data from different sites, but the Same-Origin Policy prevents them from doing so directly with an XMLHTTPRequest call.
-However, currently-running JavaScript code is trusted to load new JavaScript code from different sites -- and who says that code can't actually be data?
+However, currently-running JavaScript code is trusted to load new JavaScript code from different sites &mdash; and who says that code can't actually be data?

 This concept might seem suspicious at first since it seems like a violation of the Same-Origin restriction, but it really isn't.
 Code is either trusted or it's not.
 Loading more code is more dangerous than loading data, so since your current code is already trusted to load more code, why should it not be trusted to load data as well?
 Meanwhile, `<script>` tags can only be inserted by trusted code in the first place, and the entire meaning of trust is that... you trust it to know what it's doing.
 It's true that XSS can abuse trust, but ultimately XSS can only originate from buggy server code.
-Same-Origin is based on trusting the server -- bugs and all.
+Same-Origin is based on trusting the server &mdash; bugs and all.

 So what does this mean?
 How is writing a server-side service that exposes data via these methods vulnerable?
 Well, other people have explained this a lot better than we can cover it here.
 Here are some good treatments:

 *   [JSON is not as safe as people think it is](http://incompleteness.me/blog/2007/03/05/json-is-not-as-safe-as-people-think-it-is/)
 *   [Safe JSON](http://robubu.com/?p=24)

-Go ahead and read those -- and be sure to follow the links!
-Once you've digested it all, you'll probably see that you should tread carefully with JSON -- whether you're using GWT or another tool.
+Go ahead and read those &mdash; and be sure to follow the links!
+Once you've digested it all, you'll probably see that you should tread carefully with JSON &mdash; whether you're using GWT or another tool.

 ## Part 2: How GWT Developers Can Fight Back <a id="fight"></a>